Mercedes pulls ahead of Audi in race to top BMW sales

-FRANKFURT (Reuters) - Strong China sales helped push Daimler’s Mercedes-Benz ahead of arch rival Audi in global luxury vehicle sales last year, even as BMW, which is due to release 2015 sales figures on Monday, is expected to retain the title.
+FRANKFURT, Jan 8 (Reuters) - Strong China sales helped push Daimler’s Mercedes-Benz ahead of arch rival Audi in global luxury vehicle sales last year, even as BMW , which is due to release 2015 sales figures on Monday, is expected to retain the title.

 Mercedes sales rose 13.4 percent to 1,871,511 cars, compared with a 3.6 percent jump to 1,803,250 luxury vehicles sold by Volkswagen subsidiary Audi last year, figures on released on Friday show.